miicck/dont-get-lost/README.md

     - If it refuses to checkout origin/master because it would overwrite local files, delete the local file(s) mentioned and try again.
     - If you're working with a newer version of unity than the last commit in this project, unity may ask to do a reimport.
 This should be fine.
 Note that using an older version than the last commit is not supported - update your engine.
-    - It might also ask to disable the old input manager, which I still use.
+    - It might also ask to disable the old input manager, which is still used.
 You should say no to this.
     - If it says that there are compilation errors, choose ignore.
 If they persist after the project loads, submit a bug report.

 3. Done!
 Try playing the Assets/scenes/world_menu scene and creating a new world.
 Note that, the first time the world is rendered, it might look super weird for a few seconds while the shaders compile for the first time.

-Feel free to fire off merge requests with any changes you've made!
+Feel free to fire off merge requests with any fixes you've made!